Casper (video game): Game Boy Advance game

 Made by Microïds and Planet Interactive in 2002, it is one of few video games in which Casper can actually go through walls though only through the ones within each level.
 The Ghostly Trio have turned all the adults in town (presumably Friendship, Maine) into zombies leaving the children scared at the mercy of the Trio.
 The old Schoolmistress of the manor has them call in Dr. James Harvey to stop them only to become a zombie himself capable only of walking in front of him.
 It's up to Casper to help safely guide him through each of five levels using various transformations and objects to help the zombie Doctor collect flasks with the formula to cure him.
-There also six children in each level to rescue though the player does not need to in order to finish a level.
-However, Casper needs to save every child to become Hero of the Day.
+There also six children in each level to rescue though the player does not need to in order to finish a level, but Casper needs to save every child to become Hero of the Day.
 The Ghostly Trio show up in each level occasionally to scare Dr. Harvey and throw him off course and Casper must deflect their attacks.